-In the present work, we propose a new type of neural networks, the Kronecker neural networks (KNN), that utilizes the Kronecker product in the construction of the weight matrices.
+In the present work, we propose a new type of neural networks, the Kronecker neural networks (KNN), that utilizes the Kronecker product \cite{graham2018kronecker} in the construction of the weight matrices.
 We show that KNN provides a general framework for neural networks with adaptive activation functions, and many existing ones become special instances of KNNs.
-As a matter of fact, the KNN is equivalent to the standard FNN with a general adaptive activation function of the following form:
+As a matter of fact, the KNN is equivalent to the standard feed-forward neural networks (FNN) with a general adaptive activation function of the following form:

 where $\phi_k$'s are fixed activation functions and $\alpha, \omega$ are parameters that could be either trainable or fixed.
 Hence, the implementation of the KNN does not require that the Kronecker product actually be computed.

-However, the Kronecker product allows one to construct a much wider network than a FFN, while maintaining almost the same number of parameters.
+However, the Kronecker product allows one to construct a much wider network than a FNN, while maintaining almost the same number of parameters.

 The main findings of our work are summarized below: \begin{itemize} \item By analyzing the gradient flow dynamics of two-layer networks, we prove theoretically that at least in the beginning of training, the loss by KNNs is strictly smaller than the loss by the FNNs. \item We establish global convergence of gradient flow dynamics for the two-layer KNNs under certain technical conditions. \item We propose the adaptive Rowdy activation functions, which is a particular case of a more general KNN framework.
-In this case, we choose $\{\phi_1\}$ to be any standard activation function such as ReLU, tanh, ELU, sine, Swish, Softplus, etc, and the remaining $\{\phi_k\}_{k=2}^K$ activation functions are chosen as sinusoidal harmonic functions.
-The purpose of choosing such sinusoidal functions is to inject bounded but highly non-monotonic, noisy effects to remove the saturation regions of the output of each layer. \end{itemize}
+In this case, we choose $\{\phi_1\}$ to be any standard activation function such as ReLU, tanh, ELU, sine, Swish, Softplus, etc., and the remaining $\{\phi_k\}_{k=2}^K$ activation functions are chosen as sinusoidal harmonic functions.
+The purpose of choosing such sinusoidal functions is to inject bounded but highly non-monotonic, noisy effects to remove the saturation regions from the output of each layer in the network, thereby allows the network to explore more and learn faster. \end{itemize}